mesibo/python/installation.md

 Mesibo Real-Time Python API is an extenstion module to the Mesibo C/C++ library.
 You can build and install Mesibo Python Module from source.
 The entire source code can be found at [Mesibo GitHub Repo](https://github.com/mesibo/python)

 ## Build Requirements

-- Mesibo Real-Time Python API is built as an extension to the Mesibo C/C++ library.
+### Mesibo Real-Time Python API is built as an extension to the Mesibo C/C++ library.
 Instructions to install the Mesibo C/C++ shared library can be found [here](https://mesibo.com/documentation/install/linux/#install-using-the-convenience-script)

--  Python 3 (3.4 or newer ) / Python 2 (2.7 or newer)
+### Python 3 (3.4 or newer ) / Python 2 (2.7 or newer)
   On CentOS,Debian and derivatives (Ubuntu): python, python-dev (or python3-dev/python2-dev) Make sure that the Python package distutils is installed.
 For example,in Debian GNU/Linux, installing python-dev also      installs distutils.

+## Compiler(GCC 4.x (and later)are preferred)
-- The Mesibo Python Module is built on C-extensions and implemented using CPython .You need to compile from source to get a shared library file which will then be used by Python.
+The Mesibo Python Module is built on C-extensions and implemented using CPython .You need to compile from source to get a shared library file which will then be used by Python.
   C/C++ compiler.GCC 4.x (and later)are recommended.

 ## Installation